tajmone/hugo-book/docs_src/README.md

 | `// @TODO`        | A pending task.                                    |
 | `// @XREF`        | An issue regarding cross references.               |

+Often you'll find these prefixes followed by another keyword which narrows down its context.
+E.g. `// @XREF INTERNAL`, to mark internal cross references inside tables; `// @EDITED TYPO` and `// @EDITED XREF` to distinguish between typo corrections and amended cross references; and so on.
+Again, the idea is to use those added words to simplify filtering annotations via S&R, allowing to target specific sets of annotations.

+Since annotation prefixes follow an established convention, it's always possible to check if any prefix is present elsewhere in the project, or you're dealing with an isolate issue of that type.

-Most of these notes pertain work in progress and will be deleted on final release, while other might be left in the sources for the benefit of other contributors.
+Some of the above prefixes pertain to work in progress which is usually deleted when merging into `master` branch, while others might be left in the sources for the benefit of other contributors.
+In any case, the above system will always be used in development branches, as it simplifies looking up what needs to be done or what is the status for any of the topics associated to these prefixes.

 # XRefs